mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-7-1-Introduction.md_toc.md

         -   [An area of tension to address - limited leaner choice in process if driven by curriculum.](#an-area-of-tension-to-address---limited-leaner-choice-in-process-if-driven-by-curriculum.)
-        -   [The complex role of agency in this thesis](#the-complex-role-of-agency-in-this-thesis)
         -   [Sketchy pedagogies](#sketchy-pedagogies)
-    -   [Game making and coding and in schools and formal education](#game-making-and-coding-and-in-schools-and-formal-education)
-        -   [Coding and Computing as a School Subject in the UK](#coding-and-computing-as-a-school-subject-in-the-uk)
-    -   [Context of game making and wider digital making and culture home and informal settings](#context-of-game-making-and-wider-digital-making-and-culture-home-and-informal-settings-1)
-        -   [On games as a home and informal culture](#on-games-as-a-home-and-informal-culture)
-        -   [Context of Home Education and family learning](#context-of-home-education-and-family-learning)
-    -   [Game making and maker culture in non-formal learning contexts and third spaces](#game-making-and-maker-culture-in-non-formal-learning-contexts-and-third-spaces)
-        -   [Physical spaces which suit non-formal approaches](#physical-spaces-which-suit-non-formal-approaches)
         -   [Funds of knowledge and third space](#funds-of-knowledge-and-third-space)
         -   [Third spaces and the context of this